Randy Orton: World Heavyweight Champion (2004–2005)

 Orton became the youngest World Heavyweight Champion in WWE history at SummerSlam in August 2004.

-After losing the Intercontinental Championship, Orton became the number one contender for the World Heavyweight Championship after winning a 20-man battle royal on the July 26 episode of Raw.
-At SummerSlam on August 15, Orton defeated Chris Benoit to win the World Heavyweight Championship, thus becoming the youngest world champion in WWE history at the age of 24.
+After losing the Intercontinental Championship, Orton won the World Heavyweight Championship at SummerSlam on August 15 when he defeated Chris Benoit, thus becoming the youngest world champion in WWE history at the age of 24.
 Benoit congratulated Orton after the match, shaking his hand for showing the ability to "be a man".
-The following night on Raw, after Orton successfully defended the title against Benoit in a rematch, Evolution threw Orton a mock celebration only to reveal that they were not pleased with his new victory.
-While Batista had Orton propped on his shoulders in elation, Triple H gave him a pleased thumbs-up and then abruptly changed it to a thumbs-down, which was followed by Batista dropping Orton to the mat.
-Triple H, Flair and Batista attacked Orton in the ring, resulting in Orton being kicked out of Evolution.
-The following week, he called out Orton and ordered him to hand over the championship, but he refused, spitting in Triple H's face and hitting him with the title belt.
-Orton's breakup with Evolution led to him turning face when he continued to feud with his former stablemates.
-A month later, Orton lost the World Heavyweight Championship to Triple H at Unforgiven on September 12 after interference from Flair, Batista, and Jonathan Coachman.
+The following night on Raw, Evolution attacked Orton in the ring, resulting in Orton being kicked out of Evolution.
+A month later, Orton lost the World Heavyweight Championship to Triple H at Unforgiven on September 12.